-The gray ratsnake (Pantherophis spiloides) is the largest snake in Canada and can grow to 2.5 metres in length.
+The gray ratsnake (Pantherophis spiloides) is the largest snake in Canada and can grow to just over two metres in length.
 Juveniles are distinctly blotched, but older individuals become increasingly black with only faint patterning.
 The belly is whitish with black checkerboard markings, and the throat is a uniform cream or white.

 Due to its large size and dark coloration, an adult gray ratsnake can be confused with the northern watersnake.
 Although both have patterning that becomes less distinct with age, the watersnake has distinct banding, whereas the ratsnake is blotched.
 The belly of the northern watersnake is also whitish but with dark, crescent-shaped spots rather than the checkerboard patterning of the ratsnake.
 The watersnake lacks white or cream on its throat.
 Melanistic (black phase) gartersnakes have keeled (ridged) scales, while those of the ratsnake are weakly keeled (the ridges are not very pronounced).

 In Ontario, this species inhabits forests and wooded areas but may spend part of the summer in open areas, such as old fields or meadows.